dnsimple/dnsimple-developer/content/v2/certificates.markdown

 Alternate names require a subscription to a Professional or Business plan.

+### Wildcard certificates

+To request a wildcard certificate that is valid for all subdomains of a given domain, use `*` (e.g. `*.example.com`).

+Wildcard certificates require a subscription to a Professional or Business plan.

 ### Auto renewal

 By default a certificate is not auto-renewed when it expires.